-- No more than 4 of the identical start positions from platform will be evaluated for difficulty. - No more than 4 of the same catch positions on platform will be evaluated for difficulty.
-(A change of partners during flight phase is considered to be an identical element as the same skill without a change of partners). - Only 1 element executed by the Men's Group working as two pairs, simultaneously or in immediate succession, will be evaluated for difficulty.
+- 23.5 The following restrictions affect the difficulty value of an exercise in Men's Group. - A change of partners during flight phase is not considered to be an identical element as the same skill without a change of partners. - Only 1 element executed by the Men's Group working as two pairs, simultaneously or in immediate succession, will be evaluated for difficulty.
 The difficulty value of the pair element is added.
 (The values are taken from the pairs Tables of Difficulty.) - Only 1 element with a throw of 1 partner by the 3 acting together may be credited with difficulty. - Only 1 dynamic element with a catch of 1 partner by the 3 acting together. - Only 1 horizontal catch (regardless of variant) may be credited for difficulty value. - Only 1 element performed by the 3 active partners with the fourth not participating in the element may count towards the difficulty value.
 Assisting the landing in a dismount is NOT considered to be an active role.

-Article 25: FAULTS IN DYNAMIC EXERCISES
+Article 24: FAULTS IN DYNAMIC EXERCISES

-- 25.1 If a dynamic element is started and is not completed, the Execution Judges take the relevant technical deductions plus either 0.5 for non-completion of an element or 1.0 if there is a fall.
+- 24.1 If a dynamic element is started and is not completed, the Execution Judges take the relevant technical deductions plus either 0.5 for non-completion of an element or 1.0 if there is a fall.
 The difficulty value of the element is lost.
-The element is not considered for Special Requirements. - 25.2 If all the phases of a dynamic element are completed, but the partner is caught without control, a penalty is given by the Execution Judges of 0.5 for a serious error.
+The element is not considered for Special Requirements. - 24.2 If all the phases of a dynamic element are completed, but the partner is caught without control, a penalty is given by the Execution Judges of 0.5 for a serious error.
 If the partner falls from a catch or landing, a penalty of 1.0 is given for a fall.
 In either case, the difficulty value of the element is given and the element is considered for Special Requirements.

-Article 26: CHARACTERISTICS OF COMBINED EXERCISES
+Article 25: CHARACTERISTICS OF COMBINED EXERCISES

-- 26.1 Combined Exercises are composed of elements characteristic of both the Balance and the Dynamic Exercises. - 26.2 The difficulty value of pair and group Balance elements must not exceed double the value of dynamic elements or, inversely, the difficulty value of dynamic elements must not exceed double the value of balance elements. - E.g. If the dynamic pair/group elements are valued 60 then balance elements will not be given difficulty value beyond 120 and vice versa.
-If this weighting is not achieved, difficulty value beyond the allowed amount, whichever is the greater, is not considered. - 26.3 This weighting rule does not apply to individual elements.
+- 25.1 Combined Exercises are composed of elements characteristic of both the Balance and the Dynamic Exercises. - 25.2 The difficulty value of pair and group Balance elements must not exceed double the value of dynamic elements or, inversely, the difficulty value of dynamic elements must not exceed double the value of balance elements.

-Article 27: SPECIAL REQUIREMENTS FOR COMBINED EXERCISES
+E.g. If the dynamic pair/group elements are valued 60 then balance elements will not be given difficulty value beyond 120 and vice versa.
+If this weighting is not achieved, difficulty value beyond the allowed amount, whichever is the greater, is not considered.

-- 27.1 There must be a minimum of 6 pair/group elements, 3 of which must be static holds and 3 dynamic elements including 1 catch.
-Each element must have a minimum difficulty value of 1. - 27.2 The 3 static holds may be separate or performed in combination, as long as each is held for at least 3 seconds.
+Article 26: SPECIAL REQUIREMENTS FOR COMBINED EXERCISES

-- 27.3 The 3 static-hold requirement for groups can be satisfied by any one of the following combinations: - Three fixed pyramids each with one static hold of 3 seconds duration - One pyramid consisting of 3 holds of 3 seconds duration in each hold - One pyramid with 2 holds each of 3 seconds duration and one fixed pyramid with one static hold of 3 seconds. - 27.4 There is 1 additional Special Requirement for groups; an unsupported handstand chosen from any position in the handstand table must be performed by the top in a minimum of 1 pyramid.
-This Special Requirement may not be met by the middle acting as a top, or by the use of a planche position. - 27.5 For each missing pair/group element, or other Special Requirement, there is a penalty of 1.0.
+- 26.1 There must be a minimum of 6 pair/group elements, 3 of which must be static holds and 3 dynamic elements including 1 catch.
+Each element must have a minimum difficulty value of 1. - 26.2 An unsupported handstand chosen from any position in the handstand table must be performed by the top.
+This Special Requirement may not be met in groups by the middle acting as a top. - 26.3 For each missing pair/group element, or other Special Requirement, there is a penalty of 1.0.